How to Find a Registered and Licensed Trade Waste Haulier

 The Business Integrity Commission regulates commercial waste hauliers.
 These regulations were passed concurrently with waste zone laws.
 They grant the Business Integrity Commission the authority to enforce traffic safety laws.
 Ultimately, they are designed to protect public health and safety.
 And they have the power to regulate the behaviour of trade waste hauliers and ensure that the environment is free from hazardous materials.

 A licensed trade waste haulier must follow all laws and ordinances regarding trade waste disposal.
 It must also comply with the Racketeer Influenced and Corrupt Organisations Act (RICO).
 A trade waste haulier may not accept payment from any party other than the commercial establishment and must inform the commercial establishment of their intention to receive a payment.
 The fees may include periodic evaluation of waste and other services.
-For example, trade waste hauliers may provide source separation or recycling consulting services to customers.
+For example, trade waste hauliers may provide customer source separation or recycling consulting services.

 Licensed Trade Waste Haulier – Learn more about UK business waste statistics here